olm1ghty/dbd-hook-counter/README.md

 ## Antivirus
 The app is unsigned, so your antivirus might view it as a threat.

+**SHA256**: `0B555ED4FDF7CE89CC0A9FD864F4A05A6ED32BC742378E1CD5901F5AA38864E8`

+This hash lets users verify the file is untampered.
+If you’re unsure, scan the file on [VirusTotal](https://virustotal.com/) or build from source.

 ## Acknowledgements
 [@Nemonn](https://github.com/nemonn) - Thanks for helping out with the materials and for the good advice!